buepro/typo3-pizpalue_distribution-base/README.md

 This composer package serves as a base to start new [typo3](https://typo3.org) projects based on [pizpalue distribution](https://extensions.typo3.org/extension/pizpalue_distribution/).

-It uses pizpalue version 13 (bootstrap 5) and TYPO3 version 11.
+It uses pizpalue version 14 and TYPO3 version 11.

 ## Quick start